anathkantonda/anathkantonda/README.md

 <p>I'm a passionate and results-driven professional with a unique blend of experience in <strong>Software Engineering</strong> and <strong>Project Management</strong>.
 After a fulfilling period steering projects and leading teams, I'm enthusiastically returning to my roots in development, specifically focusing on becoming a proficient <strong>Frontend Developer</strong>.</p>

-<p>My journey through the ALX ProDev Frontend Development course is reigniting my love for crafting intuitive and engaging user experiences.
-True engineering excellence lies in building not just beautiful interfaces but also highly functional, performant, and maintainable web applications.
+<p>True engineering excellence lies in building not just beautiful interfaces but also highly functional, performant, and maintainable web applications.
 My background in project management has instilled in me a strong understanding of product lifecycle, team collaboration, and delivering impactful solutions, which I now bring to my development work.</p>

 <p>Currently, my goal is to leverage my renewed coding and professional skills to contribute as a Frontend Developer within my current company, focusing on innovative and user-centric web solutions.</p>